top of page

 6.2 Transactional Information

-When you perform transactions on our website, we collect personal information such as:
+When you perform transactions on our website, we collect personal data such as:

 • Name